 When choosing a location for your equipment there are some things you may want to consider.
 Will there be ample ventilation?
 How many electrical outlets should be installed?
 Don't forget to include outlets for telephone system, voicemail, paging, music-on-hold, data routers, switches and alarm systems.
 Are the outlets dedicated to the room or shared with other offices?
 Dedicated outlets prevent accidental shutdowns and usually stop unnecessary surges.
 Is the room located under pipes that can burst.
 Are there water sensors in ceiling and floor?
 In the event of a water emergency will someone be notified immediately?
 Is there enough room for expansion?
 Consider some space for battery backups.
 Is there a fire suppression system?
 Check local building codes.
 Consider security.
 Who will have access to this room?

 Review furniture locations.
 It is always a good idea to have dual Cat 5/6 runs.
-With two cables you will be able to run two networks or add IP in the future without using connections to your PC.
-You want to leave your current systems running while working out the functionality details of your new system.
+With two cables you will be able to run two networks or add IP TELEPHONES without using connections to your PC.
 You may also want to add or move a network printer to a new location.
-This procedure will eliminate downtime.

 CREATE A FLOOR PLAN